psu13/mutable-hakyll/draft/quantum.md

 $$

 The Schrödinger equation is what we call a  linear differential equation, since there are no second derivatives or other squared terms.
-So, it turns out that it defines one of our coveted self-adjoint linear operators on the Hilbert space of wave functions.
+The trick to solving the hydrogen atom is first finding a Hamiltonian $H$ that correctly describes the behavior of the electron in the atom.
+It turns out that when you do this you will define one of our coveted self-adjoint linear operators on the Hilbert space of wave functions.
 This means that there will be some set of states that obey this rule:

 $$
-H | \psi \rangle  = E | \psi \rangle .
+H | \psi \rangle  = E | \psi \rangle
 $$

-Where $E$ here is just a real number, rather than an operator (I can't write down $e$ for this, because $e$ already means something else ... sigh).
+where $E$ here is just a real number, rather than an operator.
+We use the letter $E$ to stand for energy.
+These energies will be the energies that appear in the spectrum of the atom.

 So here is why we were going on about eigen-things before (and linear operators before that, and vector spaces before that).
-What have here is that $H$ is a self-adjoint operator whose the eigenvalues are the energies in the spectrum of the atom.
+The Hamiltonian for the hydrogen atom $H$ is a self-adjoint operator whose the eigenvalues are the energies in the spectrum of the atom.
 The eigenvectors are the electron wave functions that define the fixed energy levels at which we see spectral lines.
 And an amazing fact about the world is that you can actually set up a model of the hydrogen atom so that things work out in exactly this way.
-The setup is somewhat technical and complicated, so we'll use an easier example in the next part.
+The setup is somewhat technical and complicated, so I don't cover that here.
+I'll use a simpler system to describe the rest of what I want to talk about.

 Speaking of which.